ShinRyujin03/CameraAI2/README.md

 #### Sending Image Files

 - When sending image files, ensure they are in one of the supported formats: PNG, JPG, or JPEG.
-You can configure it at `path` in `config.ini`

 #### API Responses